I Call Fives

 I Call Fives is a pop punk band from Washington Township, New Jersey.
-Since their formation in 2006, the band had released 4 EP's and 1 self-titled full length in July 2012 through Pure Noise Records.
+Since their formation in 2006, the band have released 5 EP's and 1 self-titled full length in July 2012 through Pure Noise Records.
 The band was previously signed to No Sleep Records.
 The band was a part of the Vans Warped Tour in 2012 and has played shows in the United States, Canada, England, Ireland, Scotland, and Australia.
-Their debut full length premiered at #13 on Billboard Charts Top Heatseekers.
+Their debut full length premiered at No. 13 on Billboard Charts Top Heatseekers.
 In 2014, the band performed at Australia's annual music festival, Soundwave (Australian music festival).